coinbase/coinbase-android-sdk/README.md

 }
 ```

-See the above code as part of a fully functional application at [example application](https://github.com/coinbase/coinbase-android-sdk-example)
+See the above code as part of a fully functional [example application](https://github.com/coinbase/coinbase-android-sdk-example).

 ## Usage